danielharrell/SumLect2015/Lost_Idea_LA.md

 [speaks](http://www.sjc.edu/academic-programs/undergraduate/liberal-arts)
-of the college's "wide-ranging, interdisciplinary curriculum," and then says that "areas of study include"---as if they did not exhaust---"philosophy, literature, history, mathematics, economics, political theory, theology, biology, physics, music, chemistry, and languages."
-And the website for the earlier-mentioned *Power of Liberal Arts* campaign [makes it sound](http://www.liberalartspower.org/lowdown/what/Pages/default.aspx) as if you might study anything in a liberal education:
+of the college's "wide-ranging, interdisciplinary curriculum," and then says that "areas of study include"---as if there might be more---"philosophy, literature, history, mathematics, economics, political theory, theology, biology, physics, music, chemistry, and languages."
+And other lists of liberal-arts subjects are even more expansive.
+Here is one from the earlier-mentioned *Power of Liberal Arts* campaign, which [makes it sound](http://www.liberalartspower.org/lowdown/what/Pages/default.aspx) as if you might study anything:

 > You might be surprised by the kinds of subjects and majors that are included in the liberal arts.
 They include much